-As Newcastle United prepare to kick off their 2019/20 Premier League campaign against Arsenal on Sunday, August 11th (kick-off 2pm BST), we take a look at the Magpies' most memorable wins on the opening day of the season.
+As Newcastle United prepare to kick off their 2021/22 Premier League campaign against West Ham United on Sunday, 15th August (kick-off 2pm BST), we take a look at the Magpies' most memorable wins on the opening day of the season.

-All goals were surprisingly netted in the final half-hour of the top flight clash, with Lomana LuaLua grabbing a brace along with strikes from Alan Shearer and Nolberto Solano.
+All goals were surprisingly netted in the final half-hour of the top flight clash, with Lomana LuaLua, known for his eye-catching acrobatic celebrations, grabbing a brace along with strikes from Alan Shearer and Nolberto Solano.

 Ba and Ben Arfa down Spurs (2012-13)

-Tottenham sent on Harry Kane for his Premier League debut at St. James' Park but the teenage striker was unable to find a goal as Alan Pardew's side held on for maximum points.
+Tottenham sent on Harry Kane for his Premier League debut at St. James' Park but the teenage striker was unable to find a goal as Alan Pardew's side held on for three points.